-- Assist the Member States in developing strong national cyber resilience capabilities. - Continue supporting the Member States and the EU institutions in carrying out regular pan-European cyber incident exercises. - Support the organisation of a yearly cybersecurity month. - Develop, in cooperation with relevant stakeholders, technical guidelines and recommendations for the adoption of NIS standards and good practices in the public and private sectors. - Collaborate with Europol to identify emerging trends and needs in view of evolving cybercrime and cybersecurity patterns so as to develop adequate digital forensic tools and technologies.
+- Assist the Member States in developing strong national cyber resilience capabilities. - Examine in 2013 the feasibility of Computer Security Incident Response Team(s) for Industrial Control Systems (ICS-CSIRTs) for the EU. - Continue supporting the Member States and the EU institutions in carrying out regular pan-European cyber incident exercises. - Propose in 2013 a roadmap for a "Network and Information Security driving licence". - Support a cybersecurity championship in 2014, where university students will compete in proposing NIS solutions. - Support the organisation of a yearly cybersecurity month. - Develop, in cooperation with relevant stakeholders, technical guidelines and recommendations for the adoption of NIS standards and good practices in the public and private sectors. - Collaborate with Europol to identify emerging trends and needs in view of evolving cybercrime and cybersecurity patterns so as to develop adequate digital forensic tools and technologies.